Eltea Armstrong, a Legendary GLO Draftsperson

 Finally, Eltea was also keenly aware of the historical significance of contemporary events during her tenure, and she would acknowledge these moments artistically as well.
-For example, on her map of Houston County, Eltea included the seal of West Point (The United States Military Academy, West Point, New York) to commemorate the date the map was drawn — June 6, 1944, better known as D-Day during World War II — and the participation of Land Commissioner Bascom Giles’s son in the invasion.
+For example, on her map of Houston County, Eltea included the seal of West Point (The United States Military Academy, West Point, New York).
+This commemorated the date the map was drawn — June 6, 1944, better known as World War II’s D-Day invasion, and also the date Land Commissioner Bascom Giles’ son graduated from West Point.
 In 1965, she included the Presidential Seal of the United States on her map of Blanco County to honor Lyndon Baines Johnson, Blanco County’s most famous resident.

 After retiring from state service in 1972, Eltea continued to indulge her artistic talents by drawing scrolls and lettering certificates for friends and acquaintances, a hobby she exercised during her tenure at the GLO.
 Over her lifetime she ended up making scrolls for many dignitaries, such as President Camacho of Mexico, Governor Price Daniel of Texas, former Texas Land Commissioner Jerry Sadler and even monarchs of foreign states like the Shah of Iran and the King and Queen of Greece.

-Eltea Armstrong died in Austin on September 2, 1996 at the age of eighty-eight, and is buried in her native Caldwell County.
-Her legacy as one of the General Land Office’s most capable and talented draftsmen lives on in the GLO map archive forever, and serves as proof that she was as capable as, if not superior to, any of her male counterparts.
+Eltea Armstrong died in Austin on September 2, 1996, at the age of eighty-eight, and is buried in her native Caldwell County.
+Her legacy as one of the General Land Office’s most talented draftsmen lives on in the GLO map archive forever and serves as proof that she was as capable as, if not superior to, any of her male counterparts.

-Reproductions of all of Eltea Armstrong’s beautifully handcrafted maps are available for purchase at the GLO Map Store: http://www.glo.texas.gov/cf/ArcMaps/ArcMapsLookup.cfm
+Reproductions of all of Eltea Armstrong’s beautifully handcrafted maps are available for purchase at the GLO map store.

 The 46th Texas Legislature consolidated the State Reclamation Department with the General Land Office since there was so much overlap between the two agencies.
 The merger created the GLO Engineering Department which later became the Surveying Department.
-Bascom Giles, Report of the Commissioner of the General Land Office, 1938–1940, pp. 10–11.
-Archives and Records Program, Texas General Land Office, Austin.
+Bascom Giles, Report of the Commissioner of the General Land Office, 1938–1940, pp. 10–11, Archives and Records Program, Texas General Land Office, Austin, TX.

-Bascom Giles, Report of the Commissioner of the General Land Office, 1942–1944, pp. 21–22, General Land Office Reports, Commissioner Reports #63, Archives and Records Program, Texas General Land Office, Austin, TX.
+Bascom Giles, Report of the Commissioner of the General Land Office, 1942–1944, pp. 21–22, Archives and Records Program, Texas General Land Office, Austin, TX.